zindler323/eko/README.md

 ### **Key Benefits**
 - **Language as Code**: Use natural language to write commands and create workflows.
 - **Cross-Platform Integration**: Access browser and operating system APIs seamlessly.
-- **AI-Powered**: Harness the capabilities of AI systems like Claude 3.5 for advanced automation.
+- **AI-Powered**: Harness the capabilities of AI systems like Claude 3.5, OpenAI for advanced automation.
 - **Developer-Friendly**: Simplify complex tasks with an intuitive and flexible framework.

 ---